ganrad/oci-ai-services/oci-ai-ad-async/README.md

    2. Store the inference data set in OCI Object Store Bucket

-      Download one of the sample inference data sets from the Univariate tutorial and save it locally on your workstation.
-For the purposes of this tutorial, we will be using the inference data set for use case no. 4 (Monitor Blood Glucose Levels).
+      Download one of the sample inference data sets from the [Univariate tutorial](https://github.com/ganrad/oci-ai-services/tree/main/oci-ai-ad-uad) and save it locally on your workstation.
+For the purposes of this tutorial, we will be using the inference data set for **Use Case No. 4** (Monitor Blood Glucose Levels).
 This use case pertains to detecting abnormal blood glucose levels (anomalies) in a patient's blood data.
 In case you trained the anomaly detection model with a different data set, check to make sure you are using the corresponding inference data set.

       Click on the hamburger icon on the top left and then click on **Storage** in the display menu.
 See screenshot below.